Jacksonandfrank/Employee-Onboarding-Portal/README.md

 # Full-Stack Developer @ Jackson & Frank Assessment: Employee Onboarding Portal
 Project Overview:
-- The Employee Onboarding Portal is designed to streamline and simplify the employee onboarding process for HR managers and new hires.
+This assessment focuses on developing a simplified Employee Onboarding Portal to streamline the onboarding process for HR managers and new hires.
+The portal should provide basic employee management functionalities and allow HR to track the progress of onboarding tasks.
-- The portal allows HR managers to add new employees, assign onboarding tasks, and track completion statuses.
-- New hires can view their onboarding progress, complete assigned tasks, and upload necessary documents.
-- The purpose is to enhance the user experience for HR teams and new employees by providing a structured and seamless onboarding experience.
+The project has been scoped down to focus on core features only, which should take approximately 5-7 hours to complete.

 # Core Requirements (Must-Have Features):
 User Registration & Login:
-- Implement basic user registration and login functionality.
+- Implement a simple user registration and login system using username and password.
-- Support Two-Factor Authentication (2FA) using a verification code sent to the user's email.
-- Include Social Login options using Google or LinkedIn.
+- No need for 2FA or Social Login.

-Employee Management
+Employee Management (CRUD Operations):
-- CRUD Operations (Create, Read, Update, and Delete) for employee profiles.
-- Employee details should include: name, email, department, role, and onboarding status.
-- HR Managers should be able to view, add, edit, and delete employee profiles.
+- HR Managers should be able to:
+    - Create new employee profiles.
+    - Read/View a list of all employees.
+    - Update existing employee information.
+    - Delete employee profiles if required.
+- Employee profiles should include the following fields:
+    - Name
+    - Email
+    - Department
+    - Role
+    - Onboarding Status (e.g., In Progress, Completed).

 Onboarding Task Tracker
 - Implement a visual task tracker showing completed, pending, and upcoming tasks.